martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

     return head(tail(instr));
 }
 ```
-so that it can pop the correct number of arguments from the operand stack and
+so that it can pop the correct number of arguments from the operand stack to
-carry out the function application.
+find the callee function: the function to be applied.
 ``` js
         } else if (is_call_instruction(component)) {
             const arity = call_instruction_arity(component);